An abused girl makes a life-altering decision.

-Looking back to the colander, Grace turned off the water to let it drain.
-She grabbed a dishtowel from the counter and dried her hands.
+Looking back to the colander, Grace turned off the water to let it drain before grabbing a dishtowel from the counter and drying her hands.

 Padding into the living room, she paused in front of her father’s recliner.
 Above, a tapestry of white ropes gleamed in the room’s curtained darkness.
 From each point of the compass, the lines ran across the ceiling bowing down from eyehook to eyehook as they streamed from every room in the house.
 The sloppy spiderweb snaked across the ceiling until all the lines bunched together to join a single line running into the hole beside the front door and the line leading to Daddy’s bell.

 All the lines, that is, except one.